 The court will expect measurement work to be scientific, and for that you must

 include a margin-of-error.
-For the above example, this would mean
+For the above example, the

-dividing some constant by the calculated pixel height of the person.
+the camera's viewing geometry of the target person.
 Thus, if you calculated the person as

 5’10¼” with a